selivan/kibana-backup-simple/README.md

 * `backup` write backup file in newline-delimitered json format to stdout
 * `restore` restore backup from stdin
 * `--kibana-url` base URL to access Kibana API, default: `http://127.0.0.1:5601`
+* `--space-id` Kibana space id.
+If not set then default space will be used.
 * `--user` Kibana user
 * `--password` Kibana password